-Written by Erik Sargent

 An exciting development is taking place at the San Diego franchise of TWO MEN AND A TRUCK®, as they work to implement new drive cam technologies aimed at providing more of a situation awareness for movers and drivers in the trucks.

 “San Diego is piloting a new program by Lyxt, and the new program is called Unisyn.
 It is merging the event-based monitoring utilized in DriveCam with ‘always on monitoring’ to capture all events, even if an event does not trigger it,” said James Silvers, IT Desktop Administrator at TWO MEN AND A TRUCK®’s Home Office.
 “It is envisioned to assist the franchises with training and being able to review previous videos for incidents that may have occurred on the ramp, vehicle accidents and close calls.

 Another technology TWO MEN AND A TRUCK® is set to launch in 2017 is the Value Flex® moving service, which gives customers an additional long-distance moving option with reduced pricing for those flexible with their move dates.

 Value Flex® will run through hubs featured at various TWO MEN AND A TRUCK® franchise locations across the country, helping the company move people anywhere across the map.
 State-of-the-art containers are used to hold customers’ belongings, and there is flexible scheduling for pickup and delivery.
-GPS tracking is also a feature, allowing customers to keep track of their belongings at all times.

 “Every Hub will utilize tablets and will fill out the majority of the paper work digitally,” Silvers said.
 “We are working on a customer tracking portal that will send each customer an email with the current position of their container two times per day until the move is scheduled to be completed.”